 Often children and young people feel like it will be the ‘end of the world’ if they do not get the results they hope for.
 This understandably can make an period of exams feel very stressful.
 Parents and teachers can sometimes accidentally reinforce this idea because they really want the young person to do the best they can.

-The reality is that not getting the results they wanted will be disappointing but is not the end of the story.
+The reality is that not getting the results your child wanted will be disappointing but is not the end of their story.
 Learning carries on throughout life and people find their strengths and talents at different times, some sooner than others.

-Sometimes children and young people feel under big pressure to ‘know what they want to do’ at their next life stage but this is not true – there is plenty of time to find the right path for them.
+Sometimes children and young people feel under big pressure to ‘know what they want to do’ at their next life stage but this is not true – there is plenty of time to find the right path.

-The important thing is to discover what they enjoy and how they learn best – some children are good at academic learning and others learn best when things are more practical.
-Learn more about learning styles *here*.
+The important thing for your child is to discover what they enjoy and how they learn best – some children are good at academic learning and others learn best when things are more practical.

 Although you have an important role in helping your child prepare it is important to remember that they are the only ones who can commit to do the work.
 Help them to think why they want to do their best – their priorities may be different to yours….